iamnaran/firebase/README.md

 This will generate current token of your device..
 Use it to send notification form firebase console to get notification in that device...

-And Dont forget to copy and paste your json in app folder :)
+And Dont forget to copy and paste your google_service.json in app folder :)